arasyazgan/arasyazgan.github.io/_portfolio/portfolio-4.md

 ---
 {% include youtube.html id="hMQ7u0fNaBI" %}

+## About the project
 This is a top down shoot-em-up game I created with a couple of friends.
 The player controls a woman in a prison facility on the moon who is trying to escape.
 They collect weapons and make their way out of the facility, either avoiding or fighting prison guards patrolling the area.

-I did the following:
+## My Contributions
  <ul>
     <li>Wrote the game design documents for the project</li>
     <li>Implemented an A* pathfinding system developed by a 3rd party developer</li>